blackpuppy/docs/en/development/routing.rst

 Routing is a feature that maps URLs to controller actions.
 It was added to CakePHP to make pretty URLs more configurable and flexible.
-Using Apache’s mod\_rewrite is not required for using routes, but it will make your address bar look much more tidy.
+Using Apache's mod\_rewrite is not required for using routes, but it will make your address bar look much more tidy.

-Routing in CakePHP also encompasses the idea of reverse routing, where an array of parameters can be reversed into a string url.
+Routing in CakePHP also encompasses the idea of reverse routing, where an array of parameters can be reversed into a string URL.
 By using reverse routing, you can easily re-factor your applications url structure without having to update all your code.